-Though Asada never claimed an Olympic title, she became an icon in her homeland, and around the world.
-She not only elevated ladies figure skating artistically and technically, Asada was a driving force behind the popularity of the sport in Japan today.
+Though Asada, a three-time World champion, never claimed an Olympic title, she became an icon in her homeland, and around the world.
+She not only elevated ladies figure skating artistically and technically, Asada was one of the driving forces behind the popularity of the sport that Japan enjoys today.

 Though Yuzuru Hanyu closed out the 2016-2017 competitive season on a high note, the path to his second World title was not an easy one for the Japanese superstar.